Sokomuhogo/livelesson-git/README.md

 - git status let us know current state
 - git add will add a file to the staging area
 -git commit will open text editor
+--adding more changes
+git log
+git long  --oneline
+- iam adding 2 lines now
+- this one is the second line I am adding